gerryvel/Yachta_V3/README.md

 ## Sensor Modul

 The PCB is the same as Yachta V2.
+A complete system with NMEA2000 connection can be created with the NMEA2000_TPW sensor.

 ## Hardware